-Innovative new center devoted to legendary American artist George Bellows and fellow Ashcan School artists to launch November 4, 2021
+Innovative new center devoted to legendary American artist George Bellows and fellow Ashcan School artists opened November 4, 2021

-The Bellows Center will be available by appointment only after the opening weekend.
+The Bellows Center is available by appointment only.
 Appointment requests can be directed at Elizabeth Hopkin by emailing her at Elizabeth.Hopkin@cmaohio.org

-This fall the Columbus Museum of Art will officially unveil the new George Bellows Center, a hub dedicated to fostering and incubating exhibitions, publications and scholarly research and presenting public programs related to the legendary American artist and his contemporaries.
+Fall of 2021 the Columbus Museum of Art officially unveiled the new George Bellows Center, a hub dedicated to fostering and incubating exhibitions, publications and scholarly research and presenting public programs related to the legendary American artist and his contemporaries.
 A leading modern and realist artist, George Bellows (1882-1925) was born and educated in Columbus, Ohio, before leaving for New York City to study art.
-Housed within the Columbus Museum of Art, the Bellows Center will include a gallery and study space for visiting scholars and students and will convene public events throughout the year.
+Housed within the Columbus Museum of Art, the Bellows Center includes a gallery and study space for visiting scholars and students and hosts public events throughout the year.
 The new center was made possible with leadership support from the Teckie and Don Shackelford family.
 The Shackelford family also endowed CMA’s curator of American art, who will serve as the director of the Bellows Center.

 The Nov.
-4, 2021, opening weekend event will be headlined by noted Bellows scholar Mark Cole, William P. and Amanda C. Madar curator of American painting and sculpture at the Cleveland Museum of Art.
-Cole will present on Bellows’ life both as a gifted athlete and astute observer, chronicler and interpreter of the world around him, including sporting subjects as a microcosm of society.
+4, 2021, opening weekend event was headlined by noted Bellows scholar Mark Cole, William P. and Amanda C. Madar curator of American painting and sculpture at the Cleveland Museum of Art.
+Cole presented on Bellows’ life both as a gifted athlete and astute observer, chronicler and interpreter of the world around him, including sporting subjects as a microcosm of society.
 For Bellows, sports were metaphors for life itself, and his images of skill and rivalry stand as potent symbols for the brash competitive spirit of early modern America.
-Throughout the opening weekend, visitors will be invited to stop by the Center for a rare look at Bellows’ arts record book, as well as Bellows prints, lithographs and paintings.

-The inaugural year of programming for the Bellows Center continues in Spring 2022 when CMA welcomes Charles Brock, associate curator of American and British paintings at the National Gallery of Art in Washington, D.C., and lead scholar and curator of the National Gallery’s 2012 retrospective on the artist, who also will present a lecture on the artist.
+The inaugural year of programming for the Bellows Center continued in Spring 2022 when CMA welcomed Charles Brock, associate curator of American and British paintings at the National Gallery of Art in Washington, D.C., and lead scholar and curator of the National Gallery’s 2012 retrospective on the artist, who also will present a lecture on the artist.

 “The George Bellows Center epitomizes CMA’s enduring commitment to honoring and supporting the extraordinary artists who have called Columbus home,” said Nannette Maciejunes, CMA executive director and CEO.
 “On behalf of the entire CMA community and scholars worldwide, I would like to extend my gratitude to the Shackelford family for their visionary philanthropy that allows us to celebrate the legacy of George Bellows and the cohort of iconic American artists of his generation.”